Disclosure: When you make a purchase through our links, we may receive a commission.

 Fixed-gear bikes have a single-gear ratio, which can be customized by changing the size of the chainring and rear cog.
 The gear ratio you choose will depend on your riding style and the terrain you’ll be riding on.

-A lower gear ratio will be easier to pedal up hills but will have a lower top speed, while a higher gear ratio will be harder to pedal up hills but will have a higher top speed.
+A lower gear ratio will make it easier to pedal up hills but will have a lower top speed, while a higher gear ratio will make it harder to pedal up hills but will have a higher top speed.

 Handlebar Style